codelabspro/unicorn-app-ios/README.md

 ```

-### Step 2 - We may modify ContentView.swift as below
+### Step 2 - - Navigation Path and Programmatic Navigation
+* We may modify ContentView.swift as below